Kirsten Gillibrand: Campaign announcement and suspension

-Endorsements
+Political pundits during and after her campaign noted that her role in pushing Senator Al Franken to resign played a major role in her failure to garner support from donors and fellow Democrats.
+At the time, Franken faced allegations of sexual misconduct from eight women.
+Gillibrand was the first senator to call on him to resign, but Franken did so only after more than two dozen Democratic senators echoed this call.
+Gillibrand doubled down on her actions on numerous occasions, even after several Democrats expressed regret for calling for his resignation.
+Many high-profile fundraisers and donors refused to support her, saying her actions gave her the reputation that "she would eat her own".
+Other publications noted that her attempt to brand herself as "the feminist candidate" failed to differentiate her from her rivals.

 Political positions

-During her tenure in the House of Representatives, Gillibrand was known as a centrist Democrat.
-In the House, she was a member of the Blue Dog Coalition, a caucus of fiscally conservative Democrats; she also voted against the Emergency Economic Stabilization Act of 2008, spoke against the issuance of driver's licenses to undocumented immigrants, and voted for a bill that would withhold federal funds from immigrant sanctuary cities.
-Gillibrand also voted for a bill that limited information-sharing between federal agencies about firearm purchasers and advocated for civil unions for same-sex couples.

-Since she became a member of the Senate, Gillibrand's political positions have moved leftward.
+During her tenure in the House of Representatives, Gillibrand was known as a centrist Democrat and was a member of the Blue Dog Coalition.
+Since she became a member of the Senate, her political positions have moved leftward.
 In July 2018, Newsday wrote that Gillibrand "formerly held more conservative views on guns and immigration, but, in her nine years as New York's junior senator, [has] swung steadily to the left on those and other issues".
 After being appointed to the Senate, she expressed support for same-sex marriage.
 A supporter of gun rights while in the House, Gillibrand has since moved in the direction of gun control.
-She has said that a conversation with a family who had lost a daughter to gun violence made her realize that she was "wrong" to oppose gun control measures; having once received an "A" rating from the NRA, she received an "F" rating as of 2018.
+She has said that a conversation with a family who had lost a daughter to gun violence made her realize that she was "wrong" to oppose gun control measures.
 In June 2018, Gillibrand called U.S. Immigration and Customs Enforcement, or ICE, a "deportation force" and became the first sitting senator to support the call to abolish ICE.
 She said, "I believe you should get rid of it, start over, reimagine it and build something that actually works" and "I think you should reimagine ICE under a new agency with a very different mission".